Jumping ahead … avoid browsers

 iPad or iPhone

-Tap on a button.
+Tap on the button.
 The guide will open in your browser.
 In the upper right of the screen (iPad), or lower centre of the screen (iPhone), you will see the sharing icon (a square with an arrow pointing up).
-Tap on it, then scroll to the right to find the orange Books icon.
+Tap on it, then scroll to the right to find the orange Apple Books icon.
 Tap on it and your guide will be saved in the Books app and should remain there until you delete it.

 Android tablet or smartphone